twillard22/html-to-webview/README.md

 ## Cache

-Currently the HTML is cached so you need to restart the server with `pnpm start --clear` each time to have th change show.
-It would be nice to include this with HMR, i assume it's relatively trivial but I have not implemented this.
+--Currently the HTML is cached so you need to restart the server with `pnpm start --clear` each time to have th change show.
+It would be nice to include this with HMR, i assume it's relatively trivial but I have not implemented this.--

 ## Example